Advocate3011/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# more singly linked lists\nA  Living is a miracle
+# more singly linked lists

+ Living is a miracle